IBM/cloud-functions-workshops/101-workshop-nodejs/ex3-connecting-actions-to-event-sources/rules.md

 ## Troubleshooting

-### Unable to invoke action X: Request defines parameters that are not allowed
+### Unable to invoke action 'hello': Request defines parameters that are not allowed

 {% hint style="tip" %}
 **You may see this error if you have previously "bound" the `place` parameter to a fixed value.**.